 JESSICA NEWFIELD - Practice Assistant & Content Contributor, Next Generation

-Jessica is a freelance writer and social impact assessment consultant.
-She is passionate about making communities self-sufficient through convening change makers, and designing collective social projects for better resource management.
+Jessica is a community manager, freelance writer, and social impact assessment consultant.
+She is passionate about supporting communities to self-sufficiency through convening change makers, and designing innovative collective social projects for better resource management.

 Jessica has collaborated with over 200 nonprofits and social businesses to better understand the challenges of the current philanthropic space.
 She started doing fieldwork in rural Quebec and Haiti to design solutions to bridge the digital divide in marginalized areas.
 A McGill graduate in Political Science and International Development Studies, she also has extensive experience in stakeholder consultation and journalistic writing.

 Our Story: A Q&A With the Women Behind the Project

 Margareta: Over the last several years I have been teaching at the university level about sustainability and leadership.
 I realized that while there was a lot of information regarding using our “heads and hearts” as managers and leaders, there was not much talk about our “guts.”
 Back in 2015, I began interviewing people who I thought demonstrated real bravery and specifically asked them, “Where did you get the guts to do what you did?”
 I was so inspired by the stories they shared that I wanted to spread them as widely as possible.
 That’s why I launched the project.